-What God gave me in exchange for all the friends I lost last year was a Godly circle of women who were just as on fire for him as I was!
+What God gave me in exchange for all the friends I lost last year was a Godly circle of women who were just as on fire for Him as I was!

-Though my circle is a lot smaller now, I realize just how important it is to have Godly council who will love me through my weaknesses and rebuke me in my slipups.
+Though my circle is a lot smaller now, I realize just how important it is to have Godly council who will love me through my weaknesses and rebuke me in my slip-ups.

 4. You are stronger than you think.

-Having gone through it all I am confident that whatever life throws at me I am strong enough to overcome.
-God protected me when I was a babe in the faith but as I get older in Him he is now entrusting me with a sword to fight the enemy and his works in my life.
+Having gone through it all, I am confident that whatever life throws at me I am strong enough to overcome.
+God protected me when I was a babe in the faith, but as I get older in Him he is now entrusting me with a sword to fight the enemy and His works in my life.

-The warrior that God has called me to be has been awakened and this young warrior has no intention of putting her sword down anytime soon.
+The warrior that God has called me to be has been awakened and this warrior has no intention of putting her sword down anytime soon.

 Yes some may have shook you, some may have hurt you, but none of them were your demise.
 God’s grace kept you through it all.

-As we start to settle into 2017, remember that trouble is certain to come in one form or another but also remember…
+Remember that trouble is certain to come in one form or another but also remember…